imeandy/sonar-swift/README.md

 - Copy ```run-sonar-swift.sh``` somewhere in your PATH

 If you still have *run-sonar-swift.sh* file in each of your project (not recommended), you will need to update all those files.

+### Faux Pas support

+[Faux Pas](http://fauxpasapp.com/) is a wonderful tool to analyse iOS or Mac applications Objective-C source code, however it is not free.
+A 30 trial version is available [here](http://fauxpasapp.com/try/).

+The plugin runs fine even if Faux Pas is not installed (Faux Pas analysis will be skipped).

 ### Contributing